-For this position, we are looking to hire a candidate that is available to start in January 2022.
-Applications will be reviewed on a rolling basis from November 5, 2021 until the position is filled.
+For this position, we are looking to hire a candidate that is available to start in September 2023.
+Preference will be given to candidates who apply by May 28, 2023.
+After that, applications may be reviewed on a rolling basis until the position is filled.

 Earthjustice brings our associate attorneys on board on a quarterly schedule, during the months of January, April, June and September.

 Please reach out to email@example.com if you are having technical difficulties submitting your application.
 No phone calls, drop-ins, or hard copies.